 • Area 5a.
 Clinical Informatics Domain: At least 6 quarter credits.

-(d) Translation of health informatics research to clinical practice (new course)
+(c) Translation of health informatics research to clinical practice

 • Area 5b.
 Public Health Informatics Domain: Counts as Electives.